Judith Nangala Crispin

 First Nations Arts and Culture

 STA works to promote and support First Nations artists, cultural organisations and communities.
 We connect to Aboriginal creatives, colleagues and communities to share, create, live & work.
-On this page you will find First Nation programs and oppotunites conducted by STA as well as stories, oppotunites, resources and programs gathered from across the country.
+On this page you will find First Nation programs and opportunites conducted by STA as well as stories, oppotunites, resources and programs gathered from across the country.

 Wherever you are in Australia you are on the lands and waters of Australia’s First Peoples.
 There are many language groups who live and meet across the region where STA operates.
-Main groups include; Wiradjuri Country coming in from the west, across the north is Gundungurra and Tharawal Country, the south is Ngunnawal Country, and the east is Yuin Country.
+Main groups include; Wiradjuri Country coming in from the west, across the north is Gundungurra and Tharawal Country, the south is Ngunnawal & Nambri Country, and the east is Yuin Country.
 For more info on those country you are on you can consult the AIATSIS Map (1994) which attempts to represent the language, social or nation groups of Aboriginal Australia.

 STA respectfully acknowledge Aboriginal people as the traditional custodians of the land, sky & waters where we live and their continuing cultural, spiritual customs and practices.